-Integral colors are calculated by loadings based on total cementitious materials used per yard of concrete.
-Common loadings are 1 percent, 2 percent, 3 percent and 4 percent.
+Calculating integral color by loadings is based on total cementitious materials used per yard of concrete.
+Common loadings for integral color are 1 percent, 2 percent, 3 percent and 4 percent.

 For an example on how to do the math, we’ll use a six-sack mix loaded with 4 percent color.
 It breaks down like this: